libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

             # group.
         lsm.ErrorNumber.LAST_INIT_IN_ACCESS_GROUP
             # Defined access group is masked to volumes and
-            # we are removeing its last initiator.
+            # we are removing its last initiator.
 This is not
             # allowed in LSM.
 Try to unmask volumes first.
 Sample:
     lsm_client = lsm.Client('sim://')